Considering an Exterior Home Addition?

 Do you wish you had some extra breathing room in your house, but you don’t want to move?
 We hear the same stories all the time— you want more space for the kids, you need more room to cook, eat, relax, or play.
 You might just want some studio or office space or an area for your own craft or woodshop, but you don’t want to sell the house.
-You’ve chosen a great neighborhood and you’re fond of your house, and you don’t want to shop around for a new one.
 At Take2 Custom Remodeling, we’ve got your back in these situations.
-We’re used to working with homeowners who love their homes but need some renovations done.
+We love working with homeowners who love their homes but need some renovations done.
 We’ve worked on bump-out kitchens, garage add-ons, screen porches, and sunrooms, just to name a few.
 Here, we’ll go over many common home additions and remodels, and we’ll address some of the pros and cons of having different kinds of additions done to your home.

 Kitchen Bump Outs

 A kitchen remodel is known to be one of the best things a homeowner can do to increase the resale value of their home.
 A common way to capitalize on the timing of your kitchen remodel is to take the opportunity to add some bump-out space.
 Instead of adding another room, a kitchen bump-out is just that—pushing the wall out and expanding your kitchen.
 You can use the space to create a cubby or more room for cooking and storage.